Taylor Swift–Kanye West feud: 2009 MTV Video Music Awards

-The day after the VMAs, West made a pre-planned appearance on The Tonight Show with Jay Leno.
+The day after the VMAs, West made a pre-planned appearance on The Jay Leno Show, though the interview portion of his appearance was not previously planned.
 He apologized to Swift, stating "It's been extremely difficult.
 I'm just dealing with the fact that I hurt someone or took anything away [...] from a talented artist or from anyone, 'cause I only wanted to help people [...]
 I immediately knew in this situation that it was wrong [...]
 It's actually someone's emotions that I stepped on and it was very, it was just, it was rude, period.
 And [...]
 I'd like to be able to apologize to her in person."
 On September 15, 2009, Swift appeared on The View, explaining that West had still not called her personally to apologize.
 During her interview, Swift stated "I'm not going to say I wasn't rattled by it.
 I had to perform live five minutes later, so I had to get myself back to the place where I could perform...
 All the other artists who showed me love in the hours following that, I just never imagined there were that many people out there looking out for me."
 Following the episode, The View released a statement saying, West "spoke personally to the country music superstar via telephone and has apologized to the 19-year-old singer.
 She has accepted Mr. West's apology.
 The contents of the phone call are to remain private."
 Swift told ABC News Radio that West "was very sincere in his apology and I accepted that apology."
 That same year, Kim Kardashian, who would later become involved in the feud, told reporters that her favorite song was Swift's "Love Story".

 On November 7, 2009, Swift hosted Saturday Night Live.
 Swift wrote her own opening monologue, joking about the incident.
 In what she titled the "Monologue Song (La La La)", Swift strummed her acoustic guitar and sang, "You might think I might say/ something bad about Kanye/ and how he ran up on the stage and ruined my VMA monologue/ but there's nothing more to say/ because everything's okay/ I’ve got security lining the stage."
 Following this line, Bill Hader and Jason Sudeikis appeared behind her, dressed as security guards and holding up a facial composite drawing of West.
 At the conclusion of the monologue, Swift said "We have a great show.
 Kanye West is not here!"